blurstudio/hab/README.md

 Habitat is configured by json files found with glob strings passed to the cli or defined by environment variables.

+### Habitat env variables

+Habitat uses two environment variables to configure how it finds distro and config files.

+* `HAB_CONFIG_PATHS`: Configures where configs are discovered.
+* `HAB_DISTRO_PATHS`: Configures where distros discovered.

+These variables take one or more glob paths separated by `os.pathsep`.
+The paths are processed left to right.
+For a given glob string in these variables you can not have duplicate values.
+For configs a duplicate is two configs with the same URI.
+A duplicate distro is two distros with the same name and version.
+If this happens a `DuplicateJsonError` is raised.
+This prevents developers from copying a config and forgetting to update its context.

+You can however have duplicates across individual glob paths.
+The glob paths are processed left to right and the first config/distro is used, any subsequent duplicates are ignored and a warning is logged to aid in debugging.
+This feature allows a developer to add any git checkouts they are working on that will be used, but still have access to all of the global shared configs/distros they are not working on.
+See [specifying distro version](#Specifying-distro-version) for details on specifying a distro version in a git repo.

+* `HAB_CONFIG_PATHS` example: `~/development/configs:/mnt/studio/configs/*`
+* `HAB_DISTRO_PATHS` example: `~/development/distros:/mnt/studio/distros/*/*`

 ### Distro

 A distro defines a application or plugin that has multiple versions.
 It is mostly used to define aliases and environment variables.
 It can also define additional requirements.

-Distros are found by scanning glob strings defined in the `HAB_DISTRO_PATHS` environment variable, or if passed to the cli.
-Multiple paths can be defined separated by `os.pathsep`.
-It is processed left to right and if a duplicate distro version is found a warning is logged and it is skipped.

-Example: `~/development/distros/*/*:/mnt/studio/distros/*`

-At a minimum a distro requires this folder structure: `[name]\[version]\.habitat.json`.
+A recommended released distro folder structure: `[name]\[version]\.habitat.json`.
 The `[name]` folder is referenced by one of the disto_path globs.
+This makes it easy to store multiple versions of the distro.
+Each glob specified by `HAB_DISTRO_PATHS` will automatically have `/*/.habitat.json` added to it, so the `.habitat.json` file should be in the root of a version folder.
+The root of the version folder is likely the root of a git repo.

 Example .habitat.json:
 ```json